 Pediatric brain tumors are formed by a mass of abnormal cells in and around the brain.
 Because brain tumors affect neurological pathways, symptoms can vary widely, and may include nausea and vomiting; problems with hearing, vision, or speech; personality changes; seizures; headaches and more.

 Among the most common of childhood cancers, the diagnosis, treatment, and prognosis (outcome) varies from one child to the next and depends on several factors:

 - Some tumors are benign (non-cancerous) and some are malignant (cancerous)

 - Location and type of tumor

 - Whether or not the tumor has spread

 Diagnosis includes an examination, lab tests, various imaging technologies (such as an MRI and/or CT scan), and a biopsy.
 Treatment may include surgery, radiation, and chemotherapy.

-- Because brain tumors are located at the control center for thought, emotion and movement, their effects on a child’s physical and cognitive abilities can be devastating.
+• Brain tumors are often located in the control center for thought, memory, sensation, emotion, vision and movement, and therefore, their effects can be particularly devastating.